Riddim Warfare

 Riddim Warfare is a 1998 studio album by DJ Spooky.
 It includes contributions from Sir Menelik, Kool Keith, Killah Priest, Thurston Moore, Ben Neil, Arto Lindsay, and Mariko Mori.

 Critical reception

-John Bush of AllMusic gave the album 4 stars out of 5, commenting that "Only one man could conceive of an album including turntable battles, a workout for Sonic Youth guitarist Thurston Moore, and a spoken-word piece on the same album."
+John Bush of AllMusic commented, "Only one man could conceive of an album including turntable battles, a workout for Sonic Youth guitarist Thurston Moore, and a spoken-word piece on the same album."
 Joshua Klein of The A.V.
 Club said, "the record is a surprisingly lithe and notably straightforward exercise in hip-hop psychedelia."
 Marc Weingarten of Vibe called it "the most cohesive and rhythmically righteous album of his career."